willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 #### 2. Publish your labels and educate your users

-1. If you're using the default sensitivity labels that were created for you, they're automatically published to all users, even if you edit them.
-If you created your own sensitivity labels, you'll need to add them to a publishing policy before users can manually apply them in their Office apps.
-These policies also have settings that you'll want to consider, such as a default label, and require users to label their data.
+1. If you're using the default sensitivity labels, the labels are automatically published to all users, even if you edit the labels.

+    If you created your own sensitivity labels, then add your labels to a publishing policy.
+When they're published, users can manually apply the labels in their Office apps.
+These publishing policies also have settings that you need to consider, like a default label and requiring users to label their data.

     To learn more, see [Publish sensitivity labels by creating a label policy](/purview/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy).

-2. **Educate your users** and provide instructions when to apply the correct sensitivity label.
+2. Educate your users and provide guidance on when to apply the correct sensitivity label.

     In addition to manually applying labels, the default label policy includes applying the **General \ All Employees (unrestricted)** label as the default label.
-While this offers a good base layer of protection, users should change the label if necessary, particularly for more sensitive content that requires encryption.
+This label offers a base layer of protection.
+But, users should change the label if needed, especially for more sensitive content that requires encryption.

     To help you with this step, see [End-user documentation for sensitivity labels](/purview/get-started-with-sensitivity-labels#end-user-documentation-for-sensitivity-labels).

-3. **Monitor your labels**.
+3. Monitor your labels.
 Select **Information protection** > **Reports**.
 You can see the usage of your labels.

 #### 3. Enable sensitivity labels for files in SharePoint and OneDrive

-There's a one-time configuration required to enable sensitivity labels for SharePoint and OneDrive.
+This step is a one-time configuration that's required to enable sensitivity labels for SharePoint and OneDrive.
 It's also required for Microsoft 365 Copilot to access encrypted files stored in these locations.

 As with all tenant-level configuration changes for SharePoint and OneDrive, it takes about 15 minutes for the change to take effect.
 Then users can select sensitivity labels in Office on the web and you can create policies that automatically label files in these locations.

 You have two options: